elrayle/covid_tracker/README.md

 # Covid Tracker

-This is a Rails app that generates graphs of cumulative confirmed cases and cumulative confirmed deaths for registered regions.
+This is a Rails app that generates graphs tracking COVID-19 in registered regions.
+The graphs generated include the following based on data from  - the last 7 days, the last 30 days.
+Coming soon, it will also include all data since March 2020.

+* cumulative confirmed cases
+* daily change in confirmed cases
+* cumulative confirmed deaths
+* daily change in confirmed deaths

 ## Prerequisites:

+* ruby 2.5
+* rails 5.2
 * imagemagick - used for graph generation

 ## Registering Regions